andrewbridge/wnpm/README.md

 WNPM isn't anywhere close to providing the feature set of `npm` or real package managers.

-- Packages with dependencies won't have those depedencies loaded (no need and GitHub's rate limits would get in the way)
+- Packages with dependencies won't have those depedencies loaded (for a variety of reasons)
-- Packages need to be on GitHub
 - Packages need to have a `unpkg` or `main` field specified which can run in a browser standalone

 ## Install